 – An exclusive 3.5-liter PowerBoost™ Full hybrid engine that is targeted to have the most torque and horsepower of any light-duty full-size pickup – at least 12,000 pounds of max towing capacity, and an EPA-estimated range near 700 miles.
 (Wow!)
 With six trims available and eleven grille options, everyone can find their best F-150 match.

 STEVE KURSAR: The 2021 Ford F-150 reveal didn’t give us an obviously new exterior design or a new set of powertrains, although there will be a mild hybrid added to the lineup.
 The big change that got our attention is an entirely revamped interior, one the F-150 desperately needed in order to compete with the current Ram 1500 model.
-A 12-inch infotainment screen – along with a very cool stowable shifter and a new locking storage compartment under the rear seat – are just a few of the new features to give the 2021 F-150 a competitive advantage against the ‘other guys’, aka Ram and Chevy/GMC.
+A 12-inch infotainment screen – along with a very cool stowable shifter and a new locking storage compartment under the rear seat.
+It’s a very industrial and rugged build, with many parts coming from a partner provider assisting with the materials.
+You can visit California Industrial Rubber Co. to find more information on what it took to put this beast together in the factories and onto final assembly.
+All in all, these are just a few of the new features to give the 2021 F-150 a competitive advantage against the ‘other guys’, aka Ram and Chevy/GMC.